xingdali/cv/index.md

 ```

 _Software Developer_<br>
-- Working with [UNC Reese Innovation Lab](https://reeseinnovate.com) to develop a website to present and manage their projects using Django hosted on AWS.
+- Working with [UNC Reese Innovation Lab](https://reeseinnovate.com) to develop a website for uploading and managing captures to generate 3D models.
+- Designed PostgreSQL database schema for data storage and Django model development.
+- Developed client side responsive web layout using ReactJS, and Material UI for features including uploading and downloading files, and monitoring 3D model generating process.
+- Hosted web service on AWS Elastic Beanstalk, and used ECR for Docker image management.

 ### **Orka Labs Inc.** `2021.3 - 2021.7`